Back to all posts

 If you’re looking for an in-person, comprehensive training experience, you’ve found it.
 NOLA Bliss is the only certified training center for Ashiatsu Deepfeet Bar Therapy on the entire Gulf Coast.
 Our program is built around direct, hands-on instruction from expert therapists who use these skills every single day in our own studio.
 Over an intensive two-day course, you’ll learn the full-body posterior and anterior strokes needed to perform a complete Ashiatsu session.
 We keep our classes small to ensure you get personalized feedback and can perfect your form under the watchful eye of a seasoned instructor.
 This isn’t just about learning strokes; it’s about mastering the art of barefoot massage with confidence and precision.

-Other Gulf Coast Training Options
+Exploring Other Gulf Coast Training Programs

 Of course, NOLA Bliss isn’t the only place to learn Ashiatsu.
 Several organizations offer training across the Gulf Coast, with some providing different formats to fit various needs.
 You can find self-paced eLearning programs that allow you to study from home, using written materials and streaming videos to cover the curriculum.
 These online courses offer great flexibility if you can’t travel or need to fit your studies around a busy schedule.
 Other providers, like Barefoot Trainer’s Ashiatsu, focus on making training more affordable, opening the door for more therapists to learn this modality.
 These options are worth considering if your budget or schedule requires a different approach than an in-person workshop.